 - The company confirms that it has fulfilled its obligations as the customer's water retailer and challenged the wholesaler on the customer's behalf.
-However, the wholesaler has declined to change its position. - The company confirms that the wholesaler's position is that the customer is being charged correctly based on a band 4 tariff and no changes/refunds are required (retroactive or otherwise). - The company submits that it has appropriately conveyed the wholesaler's stance to the customer. - In light of the above, the company states that it is unable accept any further liability for the customer's claim for redress.
+However, the wholesaler has declined to change its position. - The company has confirmed that the wholesaler's position is that the customer is being charged correctly for surface-water drainage and no changes are warranted. - In light of the above, the company does not accept any further liability for the customer's claim for redress.